ljfranklin/terraform-resource/README.md

   > **Note:** By default, the resource will use S3 signing version v2 if an endpoint is specified as many non-S3 blobstores do not support v4.
 Opt into v4 signing by setting `storage.use_signing_v4: true`.

-* `terraform_source`: *Required.* The location of the Terraform module to apply.
-These can be local paths, URLs, GitHub repos, and more.
-See [Terraform Sources](https://www.terraform.io/docs/modules/sources.html) for more examples.

 * `delete_on_failure`: *Optional.
 Default `false`.* If true, the resource will run `terraform destroy` if `terraform apply` returns an error.

 * `vars`: *Optional.* A collection of Terraform input variables.